🔍

 Previously, I have worked at Microsoft Research: once as a summer intern working on improving interactivity of LLM agents and then as a Research Fellow for two years working on scaling HAMS, Vasudha, and improving multilingual capabilities of LLMs at VeLLM.

-Vaibhav Balloli, AI Researcher and Computer Science Ph.D. candidate at the University of Michigan
+Vaibhav Balloli, applied AI researcher and Computer Science Ph.D. candidate at the University of Michigan

 FAccT 2026